Dan Howdle April 1st, 2026

 Call 0330 221 9424Fixed-price broadband can take a lot of the stress out of budgeting, especially now that mid-contract rises have become the norm.
 A true fixed-price deal means the amount you pay each month won’t change for the entire length of the contract – no CPI rises, no annual increases and no sneaky adjustments buried in the small print.

-It’s also worth knowing that fixed-price deals are far more common among altnets – smaller, regional Full Fibre providers like BeFibre, Fibrus and others.
+It’s also worth knowing that fixed-price deals are far more common among altnets – smaller, often regional Full Fibre providers like Rebel Internet, iTalk, Fibrus and others.
 Many of them pride themselves on simple, predictable pricing.
 National providers, on the other hand, usually build inflation-linked price rises into their contracts.
 Broadly, here’s what to look for when choosing a fixed-price deal:

 Fixed-price broadband is incredibly appealing because it removes the uncertainty that now comes with most major providers' contracts.
 A fixed-price contract avoids the need to whip out a calculator and figure out what you'll really be paying.
 For anyone who budgets carefully or just wants some stability, fixed-price deals are just less hassle, all in all.